-- 2.1.
-No change from one type of sex establishment to another shall be made without the written consent of the council. - 2.2.
+2.1.
+No change from one type of sex establishment to another shall be made without the written consent of the council.

+2.2.
 No part of the premises shall be used by prostitutes for the purpose of solicitation or otherwise exercising their calling.

-3. Premises Interior and Layout
+3. Premises Interior and Lavout

-- 3.1.
-The premises layout shall comply with deposited plans unless otherwise approved in writing by the council. - 3.2.
-No alterations, additions or modifications to either the internal or external parts of the licensed premises shall be made without the prior written consent of the council. - 3.3.
+3.1.
+The premises layout shall comply with deposited plans unless otherwise approved in writing by the council.

+3.2.
+No alterations, additions or modifications to either the internal or external parts of the licensed premises shall be made without the prior written consent of the council.
+Page 2 of 10

+3.3.
 External doors shall be closed at all times other than when persons are entering or leaving the premises.
-The external doors shall be fitted with a device to provide for their automatic closure and such devices shall be maintained in good working order. - 3.4.
-The premises shall be fitted with an inner entrance lobby door or partition screen so that no part of the interior of the premises or any of the contents of the premises shall be visible when persons are entering or leaving the premises. - 3.5.
-No access shall be permitted through the premises to any other premises adjoining or adjacent except in the case of emergency. - 3.6.
-No part of the interior of the licensed premises shall be visible whatsoever to persons outside the premises. - 3.7.
-No external advertising, words, signs, displays or illuminations shall be permitted unless previously approved by the council. - 3.8.
-The external fabric, appearance and look of the licensed premises shall consist of materials and colours approved by the council in order to: - 3.8.1 Ensure that the frontage is of a discreet nature - 3.8.2 Ensure that it is appropriate to the character of the locality.
+The external doors shall be fitted with a device to provide for their automatic closure and such devices shall be maintained in good working order.

+3.4.
+The premises shall be fitted with an inner entrance lobby door or partition screen so that no part of the interior of the premises or any of the contents of the premises shall be visible when persons are entering or leaving the premises.
-4. CCTV

-- 4.1.
-A recording CCTV system shall be installed and fully operational whilst the venue is open to the public. - 4.2.
-The recording equipment will be stored and operated in a secure environment with limited access, to avoid damage, theft, unauthorised viewing and to maintain the integrity of the system. - 4.3.
-A record will be kept of any access made to information held on the system. - 4.4.
-The system will be serviced at twelve monthly intervals and maintained to a standard that is acceptable to the police licensing department responsible for the area.
-A record of service and maintenance completed shall be held for a minimum of three years at the premises. - 4.5.
-The system clock will be checked regularly for accuracy taking account of GMT and BST. - 4.6.
-An additional recording CCTV camera shall be installed and fully operational whilst the venue is open to the public to cover the area outside the front of the premises. - 4.7.
-The CCTV system will have sufficient storage capacity for 31 days of good evidential quality images.

-5. CCTV Access

-- 5.1.
-Police and authorised officers of the council shall have access to data from the systems guickly and easily and therefore provision will be made for the licensee or a member of staff to have access to the secure area and also be able to operate the equipment and to supply footage in a format which can be easily viewed by police or council officers. - 5.2.
-All operators will receive training from the installer when equipment is installed and this training will be cascaded down to new members of staff. - 5.3.
-An operator's manual will be available to assist in replaying and exporting data. - 5.4.
-The premises shall not be operated pursuant to the grant of a licence until such time as the CCTV System has been approved by the Police.
-The CCTV must be maintained in a satisfactory working condition and subject to police approval in order to remain operating under the licence.
+3.5.
+No access shall be permitted through the premises to any other premises adjoining or adjacent except in the case of emergency.

+3.6.
+No part of the interior of the licensed premises shall be visible whatsoever to persons outside the premises.

+3.7.
+No external advertising, words, signs, displays or illuminations shall be permitted unless previously approved by the council.

+3.8.
+The external fabric, appearance and look of the licensed premises shall consist of materials and colours approved by the council in order to:

+o Ensure that the frontage is of a discreet nature

+o Ensure that it is appropriate to the character of the locality.

-6. General
+4. General

-- 6.1.
-The Licence holder shall take all reasonable precautions to ensure public safety on the premises and shall comply with any reasonable request made by the council. - 6.2.
+4.1.
+The Licence holder shall take all reasonable precautions to ensure public safety on the premises and shall comply with any reasonable request made by the council.

+4.2.
 The council may substitute, delete, vary or amend these conditions at any time.

-Part Two - Additional Conditions for Premises Operating as Sexual Entertainment Venues
+Additional Conditions for Premises Operating as Sexual Entertainment Venues